SQL Injection

 Blind (Inferential)

-Results of the attack can't directly be seen on the screen, we get little to no feedback to confirm whether our injected queries were.
+Results of the attack can't be directly seen on the screen, we get little to no feedback to confirm whether our injected queries were.

 Boolean Based